Telegram tops 1 billion downloads

 It's worth noting that the number of installs doesn't equate to the app's active userbase.
 Telegram had about 500 million monthly active users as of early this year, for instance.
 But the surge in downloads, which coincides with WhatsApp's poor handling of relaying its privacy policies to its massive userbase, nonetheless suggests that Telegram has enjoyed some additional attention in recent quarters.

-Telegram, which earlier this year raised over $1 billion, is the 15th app worldwide to have been downloaded 1 billion times or more, Sensor Tower told TechCrunch.
-Other apps on the list include WhatsApp, Messenger, Facebook, Instagram, Snapchat, Spotify, and Netflix, according to Sensor Tower.
+Telegram, which earlier this year raised over $1 billion, is the fifteenth app worldwide to have been downloaded 1 billion times or more, Sensor Tower told TechCrunch.
+Other apps on the list include WhatsApp, Messenger, Facebook, Instagram, Snapchat, Spotify and Netflix, according to Sensor Tower.
 (Mobile research firms don't track the installs of most Google apps that come pre-installed on Android devices.)

 Telegram didn't immediately respond to a request for comment.